Sponsor

 Dr. Wolf is currently a member of the DeBakey Heart and Vascular Center at Houston Methodist Hospital in the Texas Medical Center.
 He serves as the arrhythmia specialist of the group.
 In 2018 Dr. Wolf operated on AF patients from 32 US states.
 He was also the keynote speaker at the annual Japanese Society for Tobacco Control in Takamatsu, Japan and the annual Chinese Society of Cardiothoracic Surgeons in Shenyang, China.

 NOTE: Dr. Randall Wolf is a contributor to Clinical Anatomy Associates.
-My personal thanks to him and to the DeBakey Heart and Vascular Center for their invitation to participate in this educational video.
+My personal thanks to him and to the DeBakey Heart and Vascular Center for their invitation to participate in this and other educational videos.
 Dr. Miranda.